cabbagec2hlbGwK/pico_ducky/README.md

 # pico_bunny
-collection of scripts written in CircuitPython to use pico as bashbunny
+collection of scripts written in CircuitPython to use pico as USB RUBBER DUCKY